Ila-bura/rock-paper-scissors/README.md

 To keep the user entertained and engaged with the app by allowing them to play multiple games, one after the other.

 ### New User Goals:
-Experiment with a coomputer-based version of the old-fashioned game.
+Experiment with a computer-based version of the old-fashioned game.

 ### Future Goals:
 Make the game more challenging by providing more options to choose from and a leaderboard to encourage users to keep playing.
 Improve text readability by adding a touch of colour to the print statements.